 Step 4: Plug in the router and press its power button.
 If your router and modem work in a combined setup, pressing the power button won’t be necessary.

 Step 5: Wait for 2-3 minutes for the router to boot up.
-You can track the LED notification lights to view its connectivity status.
+You can track the LED notification lights to view their connectivity status.

 Restart your router using its management gateway